Back

 You do not need to install any additional packages.

 For gt-next, we're deprecating experimentalSwcPluginOptions in favour of the new experimentalCompilerOptions field.
-The key difference is that you must now specify which compiler type to use: 'swc' or 'babel'.
+The main difference is that you must now specify which compiler type to use: 'swc' or 'babel'.
 The 'swc' compiler is used by default, but you can enable the new Babel-based compiler by setting the type field to 'babel'.

 // next.config.js